hoodiehq-archive/bundle-bump-bot/README.md

 # @hoodie/bundle-bump-bot

-> automatically bump the top level module when a hoodie component has a new version
+> automatically bump a top level module when a component has a new version

-`npm i -D @hoodie/bundle-bump-bot`
+`npm i -D bundle-bump-bot`

-Add this to the package.json of a top-level hoodie-component like hoodie-server, or hoodie-client:
+Add this to the package.json of a component (e.g. hoodie-server or hoodie-client of hoodie):

 ```json
 "scripts": {